Bloggers target organic keywords to get free traffic from search engines

 What Is The Difference Between Organic Keywords And Paid Keywords?

-Organic keywords are phrases targeted by blog content creators to get free traffic from Google.
+Organic keywords are phrases used by bloggers to get free traffic.
 Paid keywords are phrases bid on by advertisers that appear as ads on Google search results.

 Paid keywords are available by opening an account on Google Adwords and creating a campaign.
 Google Adwords charges by the cost per click method.
 When your advertisement receives a click, they charge your account.